Joining the Pledge

 Not all the Pledgers categories are expected to offer a list of courses.

-Detailed information about the courses will be needed by Education and Training Providers after signing the pledge.
+Detailed information about the courses will be needed by Education and Training Providers after signing the Pledge.
 Pledgers are requested to make an application for any course they wish to publish on the platform.

-Each course will undergo a quality-checking process to verify if the course details fulfil the Deep Tech Talent Initiative requirements.
+Each course will undergo a quality-checking process to verify if the course details fulfil the EIT Deep Tech Talent Initiative requirements.

 -